CVE-2025-8114: NULL Pointer Dereference in Red Hat Red Hat Enterprise Linux 10

 Technical Summary

 CVE-2025-8114 is a medium-severity vulnerability identified in libssh, a widely used library implementing the SSH protocol, specifically affecting Red Hat Enterprise Linux 10.
 The flaw arises during the key exchange (KEX) process, where the session ID is calculated.
-An allocation failure in the cryptographic functions can lead to a NULL pointer dereference.
-This dereference causes the affected client or server process to crash, resulting in a denial of service (DoS) condition.
-The vulnerability does not impact confidentiality or integrity, as it does not allow code execution or data leakage, but it affects availability by crashing the SSH service.
-Exploitation requires local access (AV:L) with low privileges (PR:L), no user interaction (UI:N), and high attack complexity (AC:H), meaning an attacker must have some level of access and the conditions to trigger the allocation failure are non-trivial.
-No known exploits are currently in the wild, and no patches or fixes have been linked yet.
-The vulnerability is specific to Red Hat Enterprise Linux 10, which uses libssh in its SSH implementations.
-The issue is significant because SSH is a critical service for remote management and automation in enterprise environments.
-A crash of the SSH daemon could disrupt administrative access, automated scripts, and services relying on SSH, potentially impacting operational continuity.
+An allocation failure within cryptographic functions can lead to a NULL pointer dereference.
+This results in a crash of either the SSH client or server, causing a denial of service (DoS) condition.
+The vulnerability does not impact confidentiality or integrity directly, as it does not allow code execution or data leakage, but it affects availability by causing service interruptions.
+Exploitation requires local access (AV:L) with low privileges (PR:L), no user interaction (UI:N), and a high attack complexity (AC:H), meaning attackers need specific conditions or knowledge to trigger the flaw.
+The scope is unchanged (S:U), and the vulnerability does not propagate beyond the affected component.
+No known exploits are currently reported in the wild, and no patches or mitigations have been linked yet.
+The vulnerability is specific to Red Hat Enterprise Linux 10 installations using the vulnerable libssh version during SSH key exchange operations.

 Potential Impact